pesto-students/n11-delta-chiranjib-be-n11-delta/readme.md

 ## Code Features

 - Material-UI styled components and animations using Framer-Motion
+- React functional components used with hooks
 - Infinite scrolling dashboard showing books list
-- React functional components used with hooks
-- Secured using email & password based auth and Google auth
+- Login using email & password and Google SSO
 - Frontend and backend are hosted on Heroku
 - Payment gateway integration (stripe)
 - AWS S3 integration for image storage